Supersymmetry and trace formulas II. Selberg trace formula: Selberg trace formula on compact Riemann surfaces

-We argue that the any other choice of the contour gives the physical non-meaningful partition function.
-Indeed, suppose we choose an other contour which bypasses the singularities at $h=\pi n$ different from the Feynman-like contour.
-Then at each pole where these contours differ, \eqref{eq:trivlorentzfinal} gets an additional contribution of the form $e^{-i C/T}$ with $C>0$.
-However, this term analytically continues to $e^{C/\be}$ on $\text{Im}\, T<0$, and this exponential high temperature growth contradicts the Weyl's law \cite{weyl1911asymptotische}, which states that $Z(\be)\sim \be^{-d/2}$ as $\be\to 0$.
+We argue that the any other choice of the contour gives the physically meaningless partition function.
+Indeed, suppose we choose another contour that bypasses the singularities at $h=\pi n$ differently.
+Then at each pole where this contour differs from the Feynman like contour, \eqref{eq:trivlorentzfinal} gets an additional contribution of the form $e^{-i C/T}$ with $C>0$.
+However, this term analytically continues to $e^{C/\be}$ for $\text{Im}\, T=-\beta<0$, and this exponential high temperature growth contradicts the Weyl's law \cite{weyl1911asymptotische}, which states that $Z(\be)\sim \be^{-d/2}$ as $\be\to 0$.

 $\bullet$ {\it Hyperbolic elements}